Generalized Persistence Diagrams for Persistence Modules over Posets: Introduction

 The notion of persistence diagram of \cite{cohen2007stability} was recently extended by Patel to the setting of constructible persistence modules $F:\R\rightarrow \C$ where $\C$ is an essentially small, symmetric monoidal category with images \cite{patel2018generalized}.
 In a nutshell, the persistence diagram of $F:\R\rightarrow \C$ is obtained via M\"obius inversion of the map sending each pair $s\leq t$ in $\R$ to the \emph{image} of the morphism $F(s\leq t)$ in $\C$.
 This map can be regarded as a generalization of both the \emph{rank invariant} \cite{carlsson2009theory} and the \emph{persistent homology group} \cite{cohen2007stability}.

-In this paper we further generalize the notion of rank invariant/persistence diagram to the setting of arbitrary poset-indexed functors $F:\Pb\rightarrow \C$, where, besides being symmetric, monoidal, essentially small and having images, the target category $\C$ is assumed to be (finitely) bicomplete.
+In this paper we further generalize the notions of rank invariant and persistence diagram to the setting of locally finite poset-indexed functors $F:\Pb\rightarrow \C$, where, besides being symmetric, monoidal, essentially small and having images, the target category $\C$ is assumed to be bicomplete (see Convention \ref{convention} for another admissible set of assumptions about $\C$).
 A motivation for considering such level of generality is, as suggested by Patel, the possibility of studying torsion in data, e.g. persistent homology groups with integer coefficients.
 Specifically, we identify an explicit formula for the generalized persistence diagram of $F$ in terms of the generalized rank invariant of $F$ that we will define.
 We in particular prove that, given an \emph{interval decomposable} diagram of vector spaces, its rank invariant and its persistence diagram can be translated into each other, and either of them contains enough information to reconstruct the diagram up to isomorphism.

-Due mainly to pedagogical reasons, we begin our presentation by defining the rank invariant and the persistence diagram of a zigzag diagram of vector spaces \cite{zigzag}.
-This construction, being based on categorical considerations, is \emph{universal} across categories and thus, we straightforwardly generalize it in order to define a notion of rank invariant and persistence diagram of any poset-indexed persistence modules valued in categories other than the category of vector spaces.

-From a different perspective, our decision to focus the presentation first on the setting of zigzag diagrams is motivated by extensive theoretical and algorithmic study on zigzag persistence \cite{botnan2018algebraic,botnan2015interval,zigzag,carlsson2019parametrized,curry2016classification,milosavljevic2011zigzag,elchesen2018reflection,oudot2015zigzag}, and the large number of concrete applications in mobile sensor networks, image processing, analysis of time-varying metric spaces/graphs that give rise to zigzag persistence \cite{adams2015evasion,corcoran,kim2017stable,kim2018CCCG,mata2015zigzag}.
-In particular, in \cite{kim2017stable,kim2018CCCG}, zigzag persistence of graphs, partitions, or homology groups are induced as signatures of time-varying metric data.
-This motivates us to find stable invariants for zigzag persistence valued in other than the category of vector spaces.
+One consequence of our framework is a novel method for computing the zeroth level set barcode of a Reeb graph (Section \ref{sec:reeb graph}).
+This method is obtained by re-interpreting the barcode of a zigzag module \cite{carlsson2009zigzag} as the generalized persistence diagram.
+Furthermore, since the generalized persistence diagram is defined even for zigzag modules \emph{valued in categories other than the category of vector spaces}, our framework has significant potential to be exploited in the theoretical and algorithmic study on zigzag persistence \cite{botnan2015interval,botnan2018algebraic,zigzag,carlsson2019parametrized,curry2016classification,elchesen2018reflection,milosavljevic2011zigzag,oudot2015zigzag}, and also in its applications to mobile sensor networks, image processing, analysis of time-varying metric spaces/graphs \cite{adams2015evasion,corcoran,kim2017stable,kim2018CCCG,mata2015zigzag}, etc.